NVIDIA/NeMo/docs/source/asr/speaker_diarization/models.rst

 This section gives a brief overview of the supported speaker diarization models in NeMo's ASR collection.

-Currently speaker diarization pipeline in NeMo involves `MarbleNet <../speech_classification/models.html#marblenet-vad>`__ model for Voice Activity Detection (VAD) and `TitaNet <../speaker_recognition/models.html#titanet>`__ models for speaker embedding extraction and `Multi-scale Diarizerion Decoder` for neural diarizer. `Multi-scale Diarization Decoder` will be explained in this page.
+Currently speaker diarization pipeline in NeMo involves `MarbleNet <../speech_classification/models.html#marblenet-vad>`__ model for Voice Activity Detection (VAD) and `TitaNet <../speaker_recognition/models.html#titanet>`__ models for speaker embedding extraction and `Multi-scale Diarizerion Decoder` for neural diarizer,  which will be explained in this page.

 Multi-scale Diarization Decoder
 -------------------------------